dsat4200/webtoon-maker/lighter-novel/prompt to start the 3d merge.md

 			- also, support shift to add, control to remove from selection, both with cursor icon changes. this disables the pantiltzoom controls
 				- only enable this feature if "enable multi select" is enabled (off by default) in ribbon menu tool settings
 	- selecting a non-3d layer reverts back to 2d mode.

+architecturally, the program should be extensible (easy to add new features) and adhere to best practices